lmammino/x2j-cli/README.md

 npm install --global x2j-cli
 ```

-This is going to install globally the executable `x2j` which you can use to
+This is going to install globally the executable `x2j` (and its alias `xml2json`)
-convert xml string from the standard input into formatted JSON into the standard
+which you can use to convert xml string from the standard input into formatted
-output as shown in the example above.
+JSON into the standard output as shown in the example above.

 ## Contributing